summary biog:

 She is also a lens-based artist creating films and stills.
 Her first short film, An Impossible Poison (2017) has been highly acclaimed, widely screened and selected for multiple international film festivals.
 Her latest film series, Aurora, ran from 2020-2023 and stars Alessia Patregnani.
 Her stills are in numerous private collections and commissioned projects internationally while curated commissions include Vital Arts' NHS Rooms project and the Art on Postcard auctions.

-Bidisha Mamata was born in London and educated at Haberdashers' Aske's, Oxford University and the London School of Economics.
+Bidisha Mamata was born in London and educated at Haberdashers' Aske's School for Girls, Oxford University and the London School of Economics.

 TV, radio, film, art